 I can say with confidence, that I believe most women will ask themselves this question within their lifetime.
 Why do men lie?
-And while most people lie, for some reason, men struggle with it the most within relationships.
+And while most people lie, no matter their gender, for some reason, men struggle with this behavior the most within relationships.
 Why?

-Why do men feel the need to lie, when the truth is much less harmful in the end?
+Why do males feel the need to lie, when the truth is much less harmful in the end?

 I know I’m not alone when I say that we as women desire to have our spouses tell the truth above anything.
 Trust and transparency are one of the most essential needs of a woman.